 Many potential students get to know our programs by enrolling to take a single course with us.
 This is a great way to "sample" the programs before applying.
 It lets you assess if the content of the program meets your goals and interests, and if the structure of the program is manageable given your other commitments.

 These are 3-credit graduate level courses, and require that students have completed a bachelor's degree in order to enroll.
 If you take a course as a non-degree student, earn a grade of B or better, and are later admitted to one of our degree programs the credits earned will be counted towards your degree (maximum of 2 courses allowed).

 All course options count towards either the International Relations or a Conflict Resolution Master's degree.
 Only Negotiation and Introductory Theory can count towards a Conflict Resolution Graduate Certificate degree.

 Request portal will open over the summer, then:

 - Click the Take a Class button and complete the request form.

-- We will review your request and let you know in mid December if you have been approved to take the class.
+- We will review your request and let you know if you have been approved to take the class.